Tips to Wrap Up the School Year!

 Use your group-time meeting to teach students how to reflect on the past year and look ahead to exciting new experiences.

-A teacher-created book list of professional resources for the end of the school year — the best time to prepare for the next year!
+This teacher-created book list of professional resources is perfect for the end of the school year — the best time to prepare for the next year!

 A comprehensive end-of the-year assessment should include all the individuals and groups who are involved, such as program administrators, education coordinators, teachers, parents, and children.